cplagz/GarDoor-Car/README.md

-# ESP8266 MQTT GarageDoorSensor and Temperture HomeAssistant
+# ESP8266 MQTT Garage Door Opener, Garage Door and Car Sensor, and Temperture Monitor using Home Assistant
-This project allows for up to  three "dumb" garage door openers to be controlled (open/close) and report garage door status (open/closed/occupied) via MQTT.
-In addition if you can also monitor the Temperture and Humidity within your garage to over MQTT as well.
+This project allows you to control (open/close) a "dumb" garage door opener for a garage door and independently report the garage door status (open/closed) and presence of a car in the garage via MQTT.
+In addition you can monitor the Temperture and Humidity within your garage over MQTT as well.

-The code covered in this repository utilizes [Home Assistant's MQTT Cover Component](https://www.home-assistant.io/components/cover.mqtt/) and uses an ESP8266 microcontroller.
+The code covered in this repository utilises [Home Assistant's MQTT Cover Component](https://www.home-assistant.io/components/cover.mqtt/) and uses an ESP8266 microcontroller.
 There is a sample configuration in the repository

-Inspiration for this comes from GarHAge and OpenGarage.
-The Temp and Humidity code for a DHT22 from GarHage, and now it morphed to change to NewPing for the ultrasonic HC-SR04 due to the inconsitant reading using the Ultrasonic library with the HC-SCR04 I aquired from china.

-**NOTE:** I am currrently only using this with one garage door, to enable for 2 or 3, just enable the use to true in the auth.h file you create
+The code is based on DotNetDann's GarDoor ESP-MQTT-GarageDoorSensor project (which took inspiration from GarHAge and OpenGarage).

 #### Supported Features Include
-- Report status on up to 3 garage doors
+- Report status of the garage door
+- Report presence of a car in the garage whether the door is open or not
 - Report information on Temp and Humidity
-- Ability to Select Celius or Fahrenheit for Temp
+- Ability to select Celius or Fahrenheit for Temp
-- Web page for status of Garage Doors and Temperature
+- Web page for status of the garage door, car presence, and temperature
 - Events and status sent via MQTT
-- MQTT commands to toggle relays to open/close the garage doors
+- MQTT commands to toggle relay to open/close the garage door
 - Over-the-Air (OTA) Upload from the ArduinoIDE!